-Swisscom's energy and climate strategies to reach the above-mentioned goals rely on comprehensive energy management, efficiency and reduction measures in its own operations and in the supply chain, energy savings by customers thanks to improved end-devices as well as the promotion of sustainable products and services.
+Swisscom's energy and climate strategies to reach the above-mentioned goals rely on comprehensive energy management as well as efficiency and reduction measures in its own operations and in the supply chain; other measures include energy savings by customers thanks to improved end devices as well as the promotion of sustainable products and services.
 The reduction of emissions from the supply chain is to be achieved in partnership with suppliers, for example through the Action Exchange Program of the Carbon Disclosure Project (CDP).
 Swisscom's strategy also provides for the purchase of certificates (either guarantees of origin for energy or CO2 certificates for offsetting).

-The 2030 Agenda for Sustainable Development adopted by the United Nations is a reference framework for Swisscom.
-Swisscom's climate strategy and its aim to reduce CO2 emissions relate primarily to Sustainable Development Goal 13 of the 2030 Agenda: "Climate Action".
+The 2030 Agenda for Sustainable Development adopted by the United Nations (UN) is a reference framework for Swisscom.
+Swisscom's climate strategy and its aim to reduce CO2 emissions relate primarily to Sustainable Development Goal 13 of the 2030 Agenda: 'Climate Action'.